-Victoria Lowe was born in Birmingham, AL but spent most of her adult years in Washington, DC.
+Victoria Lowe was born in Birmingham, AL in 1947 and spent most of her adult years in Washington, DC.
 She was focused on art from an early age, and found ways to work on independent projects through her elementary and high school years.
-She entered the University of Alabama at seventeen and received her BS in education in 1969.
+She entered the University of Alabama at seventeen and received her BS in education in 1969 and MS in art in1971.
 In undergraduate and graduate school, Lowe felt like she found a new family in the art department.

-Two professors became her mentors – Melville Price, who played an important role in the Abstract Expressionist movement in New York, and Howard Goodson, who was instrumental in the movement’s regional influence.
+Two professors became her mentors – Melville Price, who played an important role in the Abstract Expressionist movement in New York, and Howard Goodson, who was instrumental in the movement’s Southern regional influence.
 Both revered Hans Hoffman as an artist and a teacher, patterning their classes after his method of eliciting creative expression from the students.
 Lowe was encouraged to find her own path as an artist, and this became a model for her own teaching at Florida Southern College and Florida Polytechnic University.

-In graduate school at the University of Alabama, Lowe focused on painting, receiving her MS in Visual Arts in 1971.
+In graduate school at the University of Alabama, Lowe focused on painting, receiving her degree in Visual Arts, including painting, drawing and sculpture.
 Spray painting emerged as her primary technique while still in school and after her move to Washington, DC, where she lived from the 1970s until 2006 when she moved to Lakeland, FL.
 In Washington she was a member of a performance art group lead by international artist, Marta Minujiin, that appeared at the Museum of Modern Art, New York Avant Garde Festival, and galleries in New York and Wash, DC.